 Larry Ray Hafley

->

-> Could it be that Peter wanted no one to endure the thing that haunted him?
+Could it be that Peter wanted no one to endure the thing that haunted him?
 He knew what it meant to be reminded of the words of Jesus.
-He understood the way of sin when the word of Jesus is forgotten, Therefore, he was not negligent to put the brethren always in remembrance of the word of God as delivered by the apostles and prophets.
+He understood the way of sin when the word of Jesus is forgotten.
+Therefore, he was not negligent to put the brethren "always in remembrance" of the word of God as delivered by the apostles and prophets.
 It is an engaging and intriguing thought.
 But regardless of whether or not that was the compelling idea behind Peter's words, let us not fail to do as he urged, that is, remember the word of Christ.
-"Thy word have I hid in mine heart, that I might not sin against thee" (Psa.
-119:11).
+"Thy word have I hid in my heart, that I might not sin against thee" (Psa.
+119: 11).

 Guardian of Truth XXXIX: 9 p.
 4